hcomet/CheapoDC/CheapoDC/README.md

 ### 1. Web OTA Update

-Introduced in the V2.2.0 release, [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) is the simple and easy way to upgrade your CHeapoDC firmware.
+Introduced in the V2.2.0 release, [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) is the simple and easy way to upgrade your CheapoDC firmware.
 When a new release is available it will be indicated in the **Web OTA Update** section on the **Device Management** page of the CheapoDC WebUI.
 Just enter your CheapoDC password, click `Update` and the new release will be installed while preserving your CheapoDC configuration files.

 >[!IMPORTANT]
 > Due to a change to the issuing CA for GitHub Pages HTTPS certificates, Web OTA Update from V2.3.0 or earlier no longer works.
-One of the other upgrade methods must be used to update to V2.3.1 or newer.
 V2.3.1 fixes the issue and Web OTA Update should work properly from that version onwards.
 >
 > Go to the section [***Web OTA Root CA Issue***](#web-ota-root-ca-issue) for details on how to get Web OTA Update to detect a new release and perform the firmware update from V2.2.0 or V2.3.0.